armando310388/ioet_project01/README.md

 01:01 to 02:00, in general, the value in the position __n__ says if the employee worked from n:01 to n+1:00.
 This is a way to convert the schedule given for an employee as a string, to a dictionary with lists.

+There are some updates that can be made to the actual code in order to increase the app potentiality, some of them are:
+- Analyze how many minutes of an hour belongs to a employee schedule, and pass it as a fraction to the list which represents if an employee work in a specific hour, so instead of setting 0 or 1 for a single value in the list, we're going to set a fraction between 0 and 1 (including 0 and 1), for example the fraction 7/60 represents that the employee worked 7 minutes of this hour for that particular day, so we can receive employee schedule with hours like 02:32-03:48, but a possible issue is that we need to know if the rounding process must be done when calculating how much a employee must receive for a particular hour, or block, or day, or if the rounding process must be done at the last result, just before showing the amount in screen.
+This needs to be analyzed by the financial department.
+- Let an employee data to have a duplicated week-day, for example RENE=MO10:00-11:00,MO13:00-14:00, this could help an employee to pass a schedule with a break for some days, it's not difficult to add this case in the code because we only need to prevent duplicated hours (if we have this case) being counted more than once when generating the dictionary with lists.

 # How to run the program locally